diegobartratk/Simple-Constraint-Based-App/README.md

 # Simple-Constraint-Based-App

-This is a simple demo code about the basics in Auto Layout
+This is a simple demo about the basics in Auto Layout